 Capital gains estimates show up on taxable accounts when trades are pending in your trading dashboard.

-Autopilot calculates estimated capital gains assuming the FIFO depletion method is used during trading.
-Cost basis is calculated using tax lot data provided by your custodian.* Below is a simplified example of how Autopilot calculates the estimated capital gains for each account:
+Trading calculates estimated capital gains assuming the FIFO depletion method is used during trading.
+Cost basis is calculated using tax lot data provided by your custodian.* Below is a simplified example of how Trading calculates the estimated capital gains for each account:

 Dianne Lipman has an account with a 100% allocation to VOO - a position she purchased when managing her self-directed taxable account at Etrade.
 Since then she has transferred the account under her new advisor's discretion.
 Now, her Advisor intends to rebalance the account into a Blackrock model portfolio but wants to maintain a 20% position in VOO.
 Currently, the account looks like this.